splunk/splunk-cloud-auth-js/CONTRIBUTING.md

 | ci       | A code change in the CI pipeline                           |
 | revert   | Revert to a commit                                         |

-Scopes are broken down at a service level.
+Scopes are broken down at the package level.
 The value for "scope" must be one of the following:

-* action
-* auth
-* catalog
-* core
-* examples
-* identity
-* ingest
-* kvstore
+* cloud-auth-client
-* search
+* cloud-auth-common
-* streams
+* cloud-auth-node

 **Note:**  If your changes do not apply to any of the scopes above, or if your changes affect more than one scope, use a scope value of "*".